Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 - Each fellow is responsible to respond to the introductory email within 48 hours.
 The fellow manages the relationship (with support as needed) from that point on.

-- Selection – Participate in selection of the new class of Board Fellows by reading and evaluating applications, interviewing and evaluating candidates, and making selection suggestions to the Executive Committee.
+- Selection – Participate in selection of the new class of Board Fellows by reading and evaluating applications, interviewing and evaluating candidates, and making selection suggestions to staff.

 - Community Building – Build sense of community and affinity among board fellows by planning social events, creating a system to recognize fellow successes, and integrating fellows into the nonprofit community in Philadelphia.